JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 The difference in TTL arises because the system image can safely skip all the code-validation checks that are necessary when loading packages.

+At the time of Julia 1.9's release, only a small fraction of the package ecosystem has adopted PrecompileTools.
+Experienced TTFX is expected to continue to decrease as more packages adopt it.

 ___

 ## Package extensions